rivethealth/buildkite-webhook-aws-terraform/README.md

 # Buildkite webhook to AWS SNS

-Use Buildkite webhooks to publish events to AWS SNS, enabling easy consumption by Lambda or other subscribers in the AWS ecosystem.
+Publish Buildkite webhook events to AWS SNS, enabling easy consumption by Lambda or other subscribers in the AWS ecosystem.

 * [Inputs](#inputs)
 * [Outputs](#outputs)